-The ACA (Public Law 111-148) was implemented on March 23, 2010 and is intended to increase access to health care for more Americans.
-This comprehensive legislation includes many changes that impact the commercial health insurance market, Medicare and Medicaid.
-ACA is also referred to as the “health reform act” or “Patient Protection and Affordable Care Act” or “Obamacare”.
+The ACA (Public Law 111-148) was implemented on March 23, 2010, to increase access to health care for more Americans.
+This comprehensive legislation impacts the commercial health insurance market, Medicare and Medicaid.

 Texas A&M University System is the common employer because of the umbrella benefit plan; therefore, all hours worked at A&M System Agencies and Institutions are factored into benefit eligibility determination.